Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: (Multi-way) Signed Cheeger constants

-\end{Lem} \begin{proof} The first equality follows from (\ref{eq:bipartANDexpansion}).
-To prove the second equality, let $\Gamma_S$ denote the induced signed graph of $S$.
-Also let $\sigma_0$ be the signature that achieves $\min_{\sigma'\in [\sigma]}\rho^{\sigma'}(S)$.
+\begin{proof} The first equality follows from (\ref{eq:bipartANDexpansion}).
+To prove the second equality, let $\Gamma_S$ denote the induced signed graph of $S$ and let $\sigma_0$ be the signature that achieves $\min_{\sigma'\in [\sigma]}\rho^{\sigma'}(S)$.
 It is easy to see that